bash/zsh

 }

-}If your client requires HTTP, start Glider in HTTP mode and point the client at the URL.
-Async tools use a 20 minute server-side default timeout; change it with --default-timeout using values like 45s, 30m, or 0:
+}If your client requires HTTP, start Glider in HTTP mode and point the client at http://localhost:5001/mcp.
+This example raises the async-tool timeout to 30 minutes; --default-timeout also accepts values like 45s or 0:

 # Start Glider in HTTP mode